wpwupingwp/OGU/README.md

 as the chloroplast genomes), the time to complete may be one hour or more on a PC or laptop.

-BarcodeFinder requires few memory (usually less than 0.5 GB, although, for a large taxon BLAST may require more) and few CPUs (one core is enough).
+BarcodeFinder requires few memories (usually less than 0.5 GB, although, for a large taxon BLAST may require more) and few CPUs (one core is enough).
 It can run very well on a normal PC.
 Multiple CPU cores may be helpful for the alignment and tree construction steps.